kstdx/task/README.md

 # task

-A very simple shell task manager for Linux
+A very simple shell task runner for Linux

 # installation